So, you think you’ve got everything packed for your magical trip to Disney World?

 Little K and I love taking ours with us anywhere it’s hot.
 I’m so glad I read about these and decided to try them.
 Purchase them on Amazon before your trip!

-I know I purchased some at the beginning of 2020 when my local grocery store was offering double fuel points, but then I cancelled our trip due to the pandemic.
-Although I paid for them 2 years ago, I’m looking forward to spending them on our upcoming trip!
+I know I purchased some at the beginning of 2020 when my local grocery store was offering double fuel points, but then I canceled our trip due to the pandemic.
+Although I paid for them 2 years ago, they are still valid!

 Depending on when you are headed to Orlando, you may want to bring a sweatshirt.
 We definitely needed one for the early mornings in March as it was only in the 50’s.